 Credits granted through AP, CLEP, challenge exams or assessment of prior learning

 will be recognized as satisfying course requirements and will be assigned points equivalent

 to a grade of B.

 ***A student with a baccalaureate degree or higher may still be required to complete

 an ACCUPLACER Test depending on the prerequisites for individual general education

-Please review the Department of Health website to learn about licensing requirements for the health sciences professions, and note
+Please review the Department of Health website to learn about licensing requirements for the health sciences professions.
+A Social

-that a Social Security number may be required to begin the licensing process for the
+Security number may be required to begin the licensing process for the health professions.